Oreoxmt/docs/_doc.md

     ADMIN RESUME DDL JOBS 1,2;
     ```

-    For more information, see [documentation](https://docs.pingcap.com/tidb/v7.5/ddl-introduction#ddl-related-commands).
+    For more information, see [documentation](/ddl-introduction.md#ddl-related-commands).

-* BR supports backing up and restoring statistics [#48008](https://github.com/pingcap/tidb/issues/48008) @[Leavrth](https://github.com/Leavrth) <!--**tw@hfxsd** 1437-->
+* BR supports backing up and restoring statistics [#48008](https://github.com/pingcap/tidb/issues/48008) @[Leavrth](https://github.com/Leavrth)

-    Starting from TiDB v7.5.0, the `br` command-line tool introduces the `--ignore-stats` parameter to back up and restore database statistics.
-When you set this parameter to `false`, the `br` command-line tool supports backing up and restoring statistics of columns, indexes, and tables.
+    Starting from TiDB v7.5.0, the br command-line tool introduces the `--ignore-stats` parameter to back up and restore database statistics.
+When you set this parameter to `false`, the br command-line tool supports backing up and restoring statistics of columns, indexes, and tables.
 In this case, you do not need to manually run the statistics collection task for the TiDB database restored from the backup, or wait for the completion of automatic collection tasks.
 This feature simplifies database maintenance work and improves query performance.

+    For more information, see [documentation](/br/br-snapshot-manual.md#back-up-statistics).

+### Observability

+* TiDB Dashboard supports heap profiling for TiKV [#15927](https://github.com/tikv/tikv/issues/15927) @[Connor1996](https://github.com/Connor1996)

+    Previously, addressing TiKV OOM or high memory usage issues typically required manual execution of `jeprof` to generate a heap profile in the instance environment.
+Starting from v7.5.0, TiKV enables remote processing of heap profiles.
+You can now directly access the flame graph and call graph of heap profile.
+This feature provides the same simple and easy-to-use experience as Go heap profiling.

-    For more information, see [documentation](https://docs.pingcap.com/tidb/v7.5/br-snapshot-manual#back-up-statistics).
+    For more information, see [documentation](/dashboard/dashboard-profiling.md).

 ### Data migration

-* Support the `IMPORT INTO` SQL statement (GA) [#46704](https://github.com/pingcap/tidb/issues/46704) @[D3Hunter](https://github.com/D3Hunter)<!--**tw@qiancai** 1579-->
+* Support the `IMPORT INTO` SQL statement (GA) [#46704](https://github.com/pingcap/tidb/issues/46704) @[D3Hunter](https://github.com/D3Hunter)

     In v7.5.0, the `IMPORT INTO` SQL statement becomes generally available (GA).
-This statement integrates the [Physical Import Mode](https://docs.pingcap.com/tidb/v7.5/tidb-lightning-physical-import-mode) capability of TiDB Lightning and allows you to quickly import data in formats such as CSV, SQL, and PARQUET into an empty table in TiDB.
+This statement integrates the [Physical Import Mode](/tidb-lightning/tidb-lightning-physical-import-mode.md) capability of TiDB Lightning and allows you to quickly import data in formats such as CSV, SQL, and PARQUET into an empty table in TiDB.
 This import method eliminates the need for a separate deployment and management of TiDB Lightning, thereby reducing the complexity of data import and greatly improving import efficiency.

-    In addition, you can add the `CLOUD_STORAGE_URI` option in the `IMPORT INTO` statement to enable the [Global Sort](https://docs.pingcap.com/tidb/v7.5/tidb-global-sort) feature, which helps boost import performance and stability.
-In the `CLOUD_STORAGE_URI` option, you can specify a cloud storage address for the encoded data.

-    For more information, see [documentation](https://docs.pingcap.com/tidb/v7.5/sql-statement-import-into).
+    For more information, see [documentation](/sql-statements/sql-statement-import-into.md).

-* Data Migration (DM) supports blocking incompatible (data-consistency-corrupting) DDL changes [#9692](https://github.com/pingcap/tiflow/issues/9692) @[GMHDBJD](https://github.com/GMHDBJD) <!--**tw@hfxsd** 1523-->
+* Data Migration (DM) supports blocking incompatible (data-consistency-corrupting) DDL changes [#9692](https://github.com/pingcap/tiflow/issues/9692) @[GMHDBJD](https://github.com/GMHDBJD)

     Before v7.5.0, the DM Binlog Filter feature can only migrate or filter specified events, and the granularity is relatively coarse.
 For example, it can only filter large granularity of DDL events such as `ALTER`.
 This method is limited in some scenarios.
 For example, the application allows `ADD COLUMN` but not `DROP COLUMN`, but they are both filtered by `ALTER` events in the earlier DM versions.

     To address such issues, v7.5.0 refines the granularity of the supported DDL events, such as support filtering `MODIFY COLUMN` (modify the column data type), `DROP COLUMN`, and other fine-grained DDL events that lead to data loss, truncation of data, and loss of precision.
 You can configure it as needed.
 This feature also supports blocking incompatible DDL changes and reporting errors for such changes, so that you can intervene manually in time to avoid impacting downstream application data.

-    For more information, see [documentation](https://docs.pingcap.com/tidb/v7.5/dm-binlog-event-filter#parameter-descriptions).
+    For more information, see [documentation](/dm/dm-binlog-event-filter.md#parameter-descriptions).

-* Support real-time checkpoint updates for continuous data validation [#8463](https://github.com/pingcap/tiflow/issues/8463) @[lichunzhu](https://github.com/lichunzhu) <!--**tw@ran-huang** 1496-->
+* Support real-time checkpoint updates for continuous data validation [#8463](https://github.com/pingcap/tiflow/issues/8463) @[lichunzhu](https://github.com/lichunzhu)

-    Before v7.5.0, the [continuous data validation feature](https://docs.pingcap.com/tidb/v7.5/dm-continuous-data-validation) ensures the data consistency during replication from DM to downstream.
+    Before v7.5.0, the [continuous data validation feature](/dm/dm-continuous-data-validation.md) ensures the data consistency during replication from DM to downstream.
 This serves as the basis for cutting over business traffic from the upstream database to TiDB.
 However, due to various factors such as replication delay and waiting for re-validation of inconsistent data, the continuous validation checkpoint must be refreshed every few minutes.
 This is unacceptable for some business scenarios where the cutover time is limited to tens of seconds.

     With the introduction of real-time updating of checkpoint for continuous data validation, you can now provide the binlog position from the upstream database.
 Once the continuous validation program detects this binlog position in memory, it immediately refreshes the checkpoint instead of refreshing it every few minutes.
 Therefore, you can quickly perform cut-off operations based on this immediately updated checkpoint.

-    For more information, see [documentation](https://docs.pingcap.com/tidb/v7.5/dm-continuous-data-validation#set-the-cutover-point-for-continuous-data-validation).
+    For more information, see [documentation](/dm/dm-continuous-data-validation.md#set-the-cutover-point-for-continuous-data-validation).

 ## Compatibility changes